 Once you know what your bucket list items are, settle back and enjoy the last of your time in Hong Kong; however long or short.
 You’ll be amazed at what you can do in Hong Kong and what items you can tick off your bucket list within a short space of time.

 If you think we’ve missed out on any topics on bucket lists for Hong Kong, or you have any questions, please let us know in the comment section below.

 If you’re leaving Hong Kong, check out our Conclusive Guide to Leaving Hong Kong.
-In this article, topics we cover include; the best moving companies in Hong Kong for service and price, a guide to donating items in Hong Kong, tips on selling a second-hand car, how to get rid of unwanted furniture, and a list of admin items you’ll need to consider to help make a smooth exit out of Hong Kong.
+In this article, topics we cover include; the best moving companies in Hong Kong, a guide to donating items, tips on selling a second-hand car, how to get rid of unwanted furniture, and a list of admin items you’ll need to consider to help make a smooth exit out of Hong Kong.